stmar89/AlgEt/doc/ListOfCommands.md

   Such an output can easily be printed to file.*

-# List of functions
+# List of instrinsics in LowCohenMacaulayType.m:
- in LowCohenMacaulayType.m.m:
 --

 <pre>